“The Whole Emphasis Is on Exams”: Inside Making History for Junior Cycle History

 From there, students build more advanced skills.
 “We show them how to analyse a picture or a poster or a cartoon, and then they can apply that knowledge to other questions.”

 The aim is long-term progression.
-“It will build up right through the three years, and at the end of the three years, hopefully students are ready to answer quite long questions.”
+“It will build up right through the three years and, at the end of the three years, students will be ready to answer quite long questions.”

 Responding to a new exam system